currentsmms-kd/spelling-stars/BUG_FIXES_AUDIO_AND_AUTH_NOV13.md

 ### 3. Child Account Creation - Email Validation Error ✅

-**Problem:** Creating child accounts with username "kieran" was failing with: "Email address 'kieran@spellstars.app' is invalid"
+**Problem:** Creating child accounts with username "kieran" was failing with: "Email address '<kieran@spellstars.app>' is invalid"

 **Root Cause:** Supabase Auth requires email format, but was rejecting the `@spellstars.app` domain as invalid (possibly due to DNS validation or TLD restrictions).